R. Ramdinthara

-R Ramdinthara (born 23 August 2002), commonly known by his nickname Tharpuia, is an Indian professional footballer who plays as a forward for Aizawl in the I-League.
+R. Ramdinthara (born 23 August 2002), commonly known by his nickname Tharpuia, is an Indian professional footballer who plays as a forward for I-League club Diamond Harbour.

-Club career
+Career

 Champhai Kanan

 On 19 July 2022, Tharpuia scored the two winning goals for Champhai Kanan VC in the final of the 2022 All Mizoram Inter Village Tournament, against Sialhawk VC.
 He was awarded the 'Top Scorer' title, a trophy and a cash prize of ₹5,000 for scoring 13 goals in the tournament.

 Aizawl

 Eight days later, Tharpuia was snapped up by I-League club Aizawl.
 On 15 November, he assisted on his debut in the I-League against TRAU, in a 1–1 stalemate.